 Pump performance is adversely effected by increased suction lift, discharge elevation, and friction losses.
-See the performance curve and operating range shown on Page E-1 to be sure your overall application allows pump to operate within the safe operation range.
+Contact the factory to be sure your overall application allows the pump to operate within the safe operation range.

 Materials

 Either pipe or hose maybe used for suction and discharge lines; however, the materials must be compatible with the liquid being pumped.
 If hose is used in suction lines, it must be the rigid-wall, reinforced type to prevent collapse under suction.
 Using piping couplings in suction lines is not recommended.